sparser/sparser/README.md

 TODO
 ======
-- Finish includes example
+- Checks for no nested loops or switches
 - Update docs
 - upload to pip
-- ensure no nested loops or switches

 After release
 - Nested loops (will need to rewrite major parts as a string gobbler)